WE ARE SO VERY PROUD TO ANNOUNCE AUDITIONS FOR OUR NEXT YOUTH SHOW SEASON!

 When preparing your conflict list, include conflicts with sports, school activities, vacations, doctor appointments (avoid orthodontist appointments during tech and show weeks), birthday parties and other activities.
 Help your child decide which activities are priorities to him/her.
 Also, pay close attention to the “mandatory” rehearsal dates such as technical (tech) week rehearsals, school performances, dress rehearsal, and show days.

 A full POTENTIAL rehearsal/performance schedule can be obtained at the audition.

 The theatre is a big commitment of time and energy.

 When making the decision to participate in our program please be mindful of our schedule and the importance of rehearsals.

 Please note that not everyone may be called for every rehearsal.

 Actors will only be called when they are needed to work.
-When the actor is not called to rehearsal, it is expected that he or she will continue to practice his or her text and songs at home.
+When the actor is not called to rehearsal, it is expected that he or she will continue to practice their scenes at home.

 Attendance at ALL technical (tech) week rehearsals as well as ALL performances is mandatory.
 “Tech” involves actors and backstage crew, so it is vital that everyone participate.

-All rehearsal schedules are made by the Director, Musical Director and Choreographer.
+All rehearsal schedules are made by the Director.
 These decisions are based on several factors such as cast and staff availability, space availability, progress made on scenes and blocking, etc. Each rehearsal builds on the next, so if one is missed, there will not be a “make-up” session.